28 Most Beautiful Cities in Turkey & What You Get Visiting Each of Them

 But if I stick to the definition that a city is an area with at least 100,000 inhabitants, then this number drops to 82.

-And among all 82 cities in Turkey, I wanted to talk about 28 that I believe are the most interesting and fascinating places to visit.
-I have been to the majority of them on my own and hope to revisit others in the nearest future as I return to Turkey every year for a few months.
+However, for the sake of this article, I am not going to talk about all Turkish cities.
+Below I mention 36 of them that I believe are the most fascinating places to visit.
+I have been to the majority of them on my own and hope to see others in the near future as I return to Turkey every year for a few months.

 How to Travel Between Turkish Cities?

-To travel between cities in Turkey, you can opt for one of several transportation options.
+To travel between cities in Turkey, you can opt for one of several transportation options or go with the tour company.
 But your final pick will depend on the distance between cities and where exactly you want to go.

-If you plan to see different parts of the country, then your best bet is to hop on a plane.
+If you plan to see different parts of the country within a short period, then your best bet is to hop on a plane.
 Domestic flights in Turkey often cost less than dinner for one in a restaurant, so flying around in Turkey is very affordable and saves you time.

-But if you like road tripping and are ready to cover a few cities in one trip, it is better to rent a car.
+But if you like road-tripping and are ready to cover a few cities in one trip exploring on your own, it is better to rent a car.

 Check prices for car rentals with one of the best companies in Turkey and to know how to find the cheapest car rental in high season follow my tips on Turkey car hire.